 He raised his hands, and a jet of red light slashed toward Jerome, who stumbled back in panic, willing the stones to come to his aid.
-A silver and golden light flashed, and Llaith's red fire exploded into a geyser of light that threw Jerome back.
-But it hadn't reached him.
+A silver and golden light flashed, and Llaith's red fire exploded into a geyser of light that threw Jerome backward.
+Llaith's fire had not reached him.
 The stones had protected him.